 The Art of Post 2016

-The training programme designed around the post-production process of 104 films Justin Edgar’s feature film The Marker.
-The participants followed the whole post-production process looking at editing, picture grade, sound post-production at Met Films.
+This training programme was designed around the post-production process of 104 films’ feature film The Marker.
+The participants followed the whole post-production process looking at editing, picture grade and sound post-production at Met Films.
 Programme supported by the BFI Diversity Fund.

 Low Budget Cinema Programme – 2015